kahole/lisp_in_js/README.md

 Lisp interpreter in Javascript
 ---

-All the code resides within app.js
+All the code resides in app.js

 Running app.js gives you a lisp prompt: